ArlindKadra/IMN/README.md

 - `--test_split_size`: The fraction of total data that will correspond to the test set.
 - `--nr_restarts`: Number of restarts for the learning rate scheduler.
 - `--output_dir`: Directory where to store results.
-- `--interpretable`: If interpretable results should be generated, basically if INN should be used or the TabResNet architecture.
+- `--interpretable`: If interpretable results should be generated, basically if IMN should be used or the TabResNet architecture.
 - `--mode`: Takes two arguments, `classification` and `regression`.

-**A minimal example of running INN**:
+**A minimal example of running IMN**:

 ```
 python main_experiment.py --output_dir "." --dataset_id 1590 --nr_restarts 3 --weight_norm 0.1 --weight_decay 0.01 --seed 0 --interpretable